anderslatif/remarkableslides/README.md

 | `--spell-check`                         | Enables spell checking on the markdown files.
 Only supports English.    |
 | `--add-table-of-contents`               | A table of contents will be inserted as the first slide.                |
 | `--correct-markdown-list-numbering`     | Makes sure that numbers are in chronological order.
 Also works for nested lists. |

+## Additional Info

+If a CSS file titled `presentation.css` is present in the directory, it will be automatically included in the presentation.

 # Server